Table of Contents

 The search box

-above the strings list, or use the Alt+s shortcut to see the list of the available filters.
-Find the one you want by either scrolling through the filters' list or typing the filter's name in the search input.
+1. Click on the search box above the strings list, or use the Alt + S shortcut to see the list of available filters.
+Find the one you want by scrolling through the filter list or typing the filter's name in the search input.

 The available grouped filters below the search input